luislavena/gem-compiler/README.md

     Successfully installed nokogiri-1.6.6.2-x86_64-darwin-12
     1 gem installed

-#### Restrictions of binaries
+#### Restricting generated binary gems

-Gems compiled with `gem-compiler` will be lock to the version of Ruby used to compile them.
+Gems compiled with `gem-compiler` be lock to the version of Ruby used to compile them, following Ruby's ABI compatibility (`MAJOR.MINOR`)

-This means that a gem compiled under Ruby 2.2 could only be installed under Ruby 2.2.
+This means that a gem compiled with Ruby 2.6.1 could be installed in any version of Ruby 2.6.x (Eg. 2.6.4).

-You can disable this by using `--no-abi-lock` option during compilation:
+You can tweak this behavior by using `--abi-lock` option during compilation.

-    $ gem compile yajl-ruby-1.1.0.gem --no-abi-lock
+There are 3 available modes:

+* `ruby`: Follows Ruby's ABI.
+Gems compiled with Ruby 2.6.1 can be installed in any Ruby 2.6.x (default behavior).
+* `strict`: Uses Ruby's full version.
+Gems compiled with Ruby 2.6.1 can only be installed in Ruby 2.6.1.
+* `none`: Disables Ruby compatibility.
+Gems compiled with this option can be installed on any version of Ruby (alias for `--no-abi-lock`).

-**Warning**: this is not recommended since different versions of Ruby might expose different options on the API.
-The binary might be expecting specific features not present in the version of Ruby you're installing the binary gem into.
+**Warning**: usage of `none` is not recommended since different versions of Ruby might expose different APIs.
+The binary might be expecting specific features not present in the version of Ruby you're installing the gem into.

 #### Reducing extension's size (stripping)